transprogrammer/rodhaj/docs/index.rst

 If you would like to contribute to Rodhaj, please read the guide below.

-- :doc:`dev-guide/index`
+- :doc:`dev-guide/introduction`

 Next Steps
 -----------

-- Learn about Rodhaj's features in the :doc:`user-guide/features` guide.
+- Learn about Rodhaj's features in the :doc:`features` guide.